ISID and the Swiss Society for Infectious Diseases

 (Hirschel B, Gervaix A, Kaiser L, Kelley W, Lew D, Pittet , Schrenzel J, Uckay

-I, Van Delden C ) [additional information is available at http://www.geneve-infection.ch/]
+I, Van Delden C ) Additional information is available at:

-- Lausanne: Antibiotic stewardship and monitoring of antibiotic
+- Lausanne: Antibiotic stewardship, Monitoring of antibiotic use, Outpatient antibiotic therapy,

-Full clinical service in all areas of infection diseases and hospital hygiene
+Full clinical service in all areas of infectious diseases and hospital hygiene

 - Zurich: Clinical trials in HIV.
 Molecular biology of HIV,

 latent reservoirs, and anti-HIV immune response.
 HIV epidemiology.
 Intestinal